seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/programming-guide.txt

 Interface APIs for events handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In HKWirelessHD, the communication between user‚Äôs phone and speakers are done in asynchronous way.
+In HKWirelessHD, the communication between user's phone and speakers are done in asynchronous way.
 Therefore, some API calls from HKWirelessHandler can take a little time to take effects on the speaker side.
 Similarity, any change of status on the speaker side are reported to the phone a little time later.
 For example, the status of availability of a speaker can be updated a few seconds later after a speaker turns on or off.

 All the status update from the speaker side are reported to the phone via HKWirelessListener interface.
 So, your app needs to implement the interface accordingly to receive and handle the events from HKWirelessHandler.